mzehnde/Skribble-Project-II/README.md

 > https://api.scribital.com/v1/access/login

 First of all you have to be logged in, in order to use the API of Skribble.
 To do that, a valid Profile has to exist.
-You need to specify your username and api-key directly in the code in the Main Class on Line 53 (subject to change).
+If you haven't already, you need to specify your username and api-key directly in the code in the Main Class on Line 20.
 To Log yourself in, a new instance of User has to be created with your username and api-key.
 After that, the loginUser() function will be called on that created instance.
 A request to the API of Skribble will be sent and you will be logged in.
 You receive a token for verification and are able to work with Skribbles API.

 ## 2. Read the CSV File

 In order to send the Signature Requests to the signers specified in the CSV File you have to read out the file.
-A new CSVFile instance is created with the path where it is saved as a field.
+A new CSVFile instance is created with the path where it is saved as a field (argument 1).
 With the readCSVFile() function the File is being read and a List with Strings is created (CSVFileList).
 Each index corresponds to one row in the CSV File.
 For Example a CSV File with two rows will look like this:
 >TestFile.pdf;example@mail.com, TestFile2.pdf;example2@mail.com